Happy 25th anniversary Siamese Dream!!

-This is an amazing, complex track, and when I learned how to play this album, this was the toughest song to learn.
+This is an amazing, complex track.
+When I learned how to play this album on the guitar, and yes I learned the entire album by the time I was 14 years old, this was the toughest song to learn.
 It’s only at number 10 because there are 9 songs better.
 That is how amazing Siamese Dream is.

 The Mellotron in this acoustic song is still one of my favorite instrumental touches to any album ever.
 Another one of my favorite Mellotron samples occurs in Mailman by Soundgarden, but that’s a list for next year.

 I love the Pumpkins because of their dynamics, and this is one of the most dynamic songs in their entire catalog.
 From the distorted sitar opening riff, to the thumping bass, this song is an early inspiration in most of my original work.

 Commonly known as the defining song on this album, this is my least favorite of the singles.
 Not much to say about it.

 The ending of this song is absolutely killer, as it feels like a It’s kind of amazing, and is probably my favorite song to play live.
 It also has one of my favorite videos with the kids building the rocket during the cookout.

 This song has bittersweet meanings for me, but it is still a very important track and I still love this song with the same feelings I had when I first heard it.

 As a teenager, I would listen to this track on repeat.
 This song spoke volumes to me, as the quiet opening and the quiet ending are just as powerful as the insane solo in the middle.
 This is as cinematic as music gets without having a full orchestra behind you.

 This is an underrated American classic.
 One of the greatest songs ever written, dynamic, powerful, emotional, and somehow still ended up third on the list?